oracle-terraform-modules/terraform-oci-vcn/README.md

 * An optional internet gateway
 * An optional NAT gateway
 * An optional service gateway
-* An optional Dynamic Routing Gateway
+* An optional dynamic routing gateway

 It also controls the Default Security List, with a *Lockdown mode* that can be enabled or disabled.